Ready to roll

 “Those are the hard parts about this virus in life,” he said.

 As for how things played out at Memorial, where he was informed of his positive results on national TV, Rahm defended the tour’s policies regarding COVID.
 He acknowledged that while he played in the Memorial, he knew that he was part of a contact-tracing effort, and that any time he could receive bad news.
 (Rahm said on Tuesday that he had been vaccinated but the 14-day post-vaccination time had not expired, which was what he was required to be tested daily at Memorial.)
-Rahm said that fact that it ultimately did come to a forced withdrawal shouldn’t be blamed on the tour.
+Rahm said the fact that it ultimately did come to a forced withdrawal shouldn’t be blamed on the tour.

 “To all the people criticizing the PGA Tour, they shouldn’t,” Rahm said.
 “We are in a pandemic, and even though this virus has very different forms of attacking people, you never know what reaction you’re going to get.
 So [the] PGA Tour did what they had to do.